-- 80. The Committee recommended that the Assembly approve the conversion of two GTA positions to established posts as follows: - one Associate Administrative Officer, P-2, Office of the Director; and - one Occupational Health Nurse, GS-OL, Occupational Health Unit. - 81.
-The Committee recommended the Assembly not approve the conversion of four positions: - a) Gender Equality Focal Point, P-4, but that it remains as GTA for ten months Registry; - b) Assistant Legal Officer, P-1, but that it remains as GTA for 12 months- Victim Participation and Reparations Section; - c) One Associate Legal Officer, P-2, but that it remains as GTA for 12 months Office of Public Counsel for Victims; and - d) One Data Processing Assistant, GS-OL, but that it remains as GTA for 12 months Victim Participation and Reparations Section. - 82.
-The Committee recommended that the Assembly not approve the conversion of one Field Paramedic, GS-OL, in the Occupational Health Unit, but that it remains as GTA for 12 months.
+- b) one Occupational Health Nurse, GS-OL, Occupational Health Unit, DMS. - 82.
+The Committee recommended the Assembly not approve the conversion of three positions: - a) Assistant Legal Officer, P-1, but that it remains as GTA for 12 months Victim Participation and Reparations Section; - b) One Associate Legal Officer, P-2, but that it remains as GTA for 12 months Office of Public Counsel for Victims; and - c) One Data Processing Assistant, GS-OL, but that it remains as GTA for 12 months Victim Participation and Reparations Section.

+83. The Committee recommended that the Assembly not approve the conversion of one Field Paramedic, GS-OL, in the Occupational Health Unit, but that it remains as GTA for 12 months.
 Furthermore, the Committee recommended that the Court submit to its forty-first session in May 2023, a comparative cost analysis between having the position based at the Headquarters and having local consultancy services for each country office after obtaining inputs from the Chiefs of country offices.